Aug 8, 2024

 Farmers' Market Sunflowers

 Over the past few years I have started to shift from painting fleeting moments from photos to painting still lifes in my studio.
 I still paint from photos, but with all of the cameras trying to do us favors by making everything look unrealistically perfect, I would rather record subjects with my own eyes.
-I sadly didn't measure this painting before delivering it to Latrobe Art Center, but I believe it is 16"h x 12"w oil on stretched linen.
+SOLD.

 Oct 30, 2022